-Enhancements to Shared Key authentication.
-See Authentication for the Azure Storage Services for more information.
+Enhancements to Shared Key authorization.
+See Authorize requests to Azure Storage for more information.

 The introduction of a new type of blob, the page blob, which is optimized for random read/write operations and provides the ability to write to a range of bytes in a blob.
 See Understanding Block Blobs, Append Blobs, and Page Blobs for more information.

 New naming rules for container, blob, and queue metadata.
 See Naming and Referencing Containers, Blobs, and Metadata and Naming Queues and Metadata for more information.